Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

-* Includes every change in Yoast SEO core 15.6.2 See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+* Includes every change in Yoast SEO core 15.6.2 See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.6.1